“I found her to be very professional, easy to work with and will definitely recommend her to others.”

 Probate in Fort Myers, as in the rest of Florida, is the legal process by which a deceased person’s estate is distributed.
 This process involves validating the deceased’s will, appointing the executor, and ensuring that all debts and taxes are paid before distributing the remaining assets to the rightful beneficiaries.
 Florida law offers two types of probate: formal administration and summary administration.
 Formal administration is the standard process, typically used for larger estates, while summary administration is a simplified shortcut for smaller estates.

 Even with a valid will, navigating probate can be complex, often requiring detailed paperwork and court proceedings.
-Your Advocates guides through every stage, minimizing stress and reducing delays for your family.
-We emphasize thorough preparation to preemptively address potential complications, such as creditor claims or challenges to the will, ensuring a streamlined probate process.
+Your Advocates guides you through every stage, minimizing stress and reducing delays for your family.
+We emphasize thorough preparation to preemptively address potential complications, such as creditor claims or challenges to the will, and to help ensure a streamlined probate process.

 It is always a good time to start planning your estate, even if you don’t necessarily have a significant amount of assets.
 If something happens to you, decisions will need to be made about your bank account, your home/apartment, your personal belongings, and your life insurance policies.
 Estate planning now could prevent legal issues for your family later.